 - If you’re moving out of home or off-campus, consider living with reliable friends.
 This helps reduce rent costs as you can split the bills between yourselves.

 - Put your heating on a timer and stick to it.
 Yes, we know the winter months are f-r-e-e-z-i-n-g, but there are ways to keep warm without whacking on the heating all day every day.
-Investing in a hot water bottle and some thick clothing, like jumpers are a great way to stay warm and reduce the energy bills.
+Investing in a hot water bottle and some thick clothing is a great way to stay warm and reduce the energy bills.

-- Try to cook meals with your housemates or friends and share the leftovers.
-Making bigger batches of meals like stews, chillies and curries work out cheaper.
+- Try to cook and share meals with your housemates.
+Making bigger batches of meals like stews, chilies and curries work out cheaper.
+There’s student spaces on campus for you to heat up your food and find a comfy eating spot.

 - Even if you’re unable to cook with friends, it’s still good to make big portions to save money.
 Buying larger quantities of food typically works out cheaper.
 You can use your freezer to store the extra food, which you can later reheat for a quick meal.